appleboy/drone-git-push/DOCS.md

 url: https://github.com/appleboy/drone-git-push
 ---

-Use this plugin for deploying an application via `git push`.
-You will need to supply Drone with a private SSH key or use the same credentials as the cloned repo to being able to push changes.
+Use this plugin for commit and push an git repo.
+You will need to supply Drone / Woodpecker with a private SSH key or use the same credentials as the cloned repo to being able to push changes.

 ```yaml
 - name: push commit